finnlambouris/msu-10-object-oriented-programming-challenge_svg-logo-maker/README.md

 # Object-oriented Programming Challenge: SVG Logo Maker

 ## Description
-AS a freelance web developer
+AS a freelance web developer<br>
-I WANT to generate a simple logo for my projects
+I WANT to generate a simple logo for my projects<br>
 SO THAT I don't have to pay a graphic designer

 ## Functionality